-My research is thoroughly interdisciplinary, and includes feminist aesthetics; feminist metaphysics; natality; philosophies of embodiment; the sublime; women and creativity in philosophy, literature and the visual arts; also issues related to drone warfare and related technologies.
-I have a particular interest in the following writers: Beauvoir, Kant, Kierkegaard, Nietzsche, Sartre and the poet H.D.
+My research is thoroughly interdisciplinary, and includes feminist aesthetics; feminist metaphysics; the sublime; women and creativity; trauma; memory and forgetfulness; friendship and other relational networks.
+I have a particular interest in the following writers: Beauvoir, Kant, Kierkegaard, Nietzsche, Sartre, Schopenhauer, May Sinclair and the poet H.D.
 (Hilda Doolittle).

 SINGLE AUTHOR BOOKS

-The Sublime, Terror and Human Difference, London and New York, Routledge, 2007.
+The Sublime, Terror and Human DifferenceLink opens in a new window, London and New York, Routledge, 2007.

 ISBN p.b.
 978-0-415-14811-5; ISBN h.b.
 978-0-415-14810-8; eBook ISBN10: 0203945611; eBook ISBN13: 978-0-203-94561-2